Lokno/obs-shaderfilter-misc/README.md

 ## About

 [obs-shaderfilter](https://obsproject.com/forum/resources/obs-shaderfilter.1736/) is a plugin for applying user-defined shaders to sources in OBS.
-This is a repository of shaders I've written.
+This is a repository of shaders I've created.

 - [Audio Fade](#audio-fade) - Slowly fades in an OBS Source when an audio source passes a certain volume threshold